sidd0128/DynamicCards/README.md

 # React Native Draggable Cards Application

 ## Overview
-This application demonstrates a React Native implementation of draggable cards, which can be dynamically added, edited, copied, and deleted.
-Each card contains text fields, a dropdown to select a hobby, and dynamically manageable options.
+This React Native application demonstrates draggable cards that can be dynamically added, edited, copied, deleted, and reordered.
+Each card contains text fields for the title, description, a dropdown to select a hobby, and dynamically manageable options.
 The application emphasizes modularity by separating reusable components, types, and styles for maintainability.

----
+## Features
+- Add, copy, delete, and reorder cards.
+- Edit text fields (title, description).
+- Select a hobby from a dropdown list.
+- Dynamically manage options for each card.
+- Reusable components for input fields and dropdowns.

 ## File Structure
 ```
 project-root/
 ├── components/